(For a full list of publications, see Gavin’s CV.)

 - I and II Kings: A 12-Week Study.
 Knowing the Bible.
 Wheaton: Crossway, 2017.

 Articles and Essays:

-- “Augustine on Animal Death,” in Evil and the Doctrine of Creation, ed.
+- “Augustine on Animal Death,” in Evil and Creation: Historical and Constructive Essays in Christian Dogmatics, ed.
 David Luy, George Kalantzis, and Matthew Levering.
-Bellinham, WA: Lexham, forthcoming.
+Bellinham, WA: Lexham, 2020.

 - “Why Should Protestants Retrieve Patristic and Medieval Theology?”, in The Task of Dogmatics: Explorations in Theological Method.
 Los Angeles Theology Conference Series; Grand Rapids: Zondervan, 2017.